Self-employed expenses explained

 Categories of Expense

-- Direct cost, including cost of good bought for resale, or good used
+- Direct cost, including cost of goods bought for resale

 - Wages and salaries